-\\ {\bf Observation 6:} Since $F^{su}$ is locally defined in terms of $g$ and every local structure is preserved under taking coverings, we conclude that the potential $F^{su}_{n,m}$ corresponds to the geometric potential of the metric $g$ lifted to $X_{n,m}$.
+\\ {\bf Observation 6:} Since $F^{su}$ is locally defined in terms of $g$ and every local structure is preserved under taking coverings, we conclude that $F^{su}_{n,m}$ is the geometric potential of $M_{n,m}$.

+\\ {\bf Observation 7:} The potential $Q$ vanishes at infinity and it is positive in a neighborhood of the cusp associated to $\P_*$.
+This follows directly from {\bf Obs.
+2}.

-\begin{lemma} The pair $(\P_*,-tF)$ is of convergence type for every $t\ge 1$. \end{lemma}
+\begin{lemma} The pair $(\P_*,-tQ)$ is of convergence type for every $t\ge 1$. \end{lemma}

-\begin{proof} The reference point used in the proof of Lemma \ref{convU} lies in the piece of $X$ coming from $(\R^N,g_T)$.
+\begin{proof} The reference point used in the proof of Lemma \ref{convU} lies in the piece of $M$ coming from $(\R^N,g_T)$.
 Since horoballs are convex it follows that $d_T=d$ on that region.
-This implies that the series estimated in Lemma \ref{convU} is exactly the Poincar\'e series associated to $\P_*$, which implies that $(\P_*,-F)$ is of convergence type.
-By the construction of $g_2$ we know that $F$ is positive above height $u(2)$.
-Change the reference point to $o'$ lying above height $u(2)$.
-By convexity of this region and the definition of $g_2$ we get that $-t\int_{o'}^{p^ko'}F\le \int_{o'}^{p^ko'}F$, for every $t\ge 1$.
+This implies that the series estimated in Lemma \ref{convU} is exactly the Poincar\'e series associated to $\P_*$, which implies that $(\P_*,-Q)$ is of convergence type.
+By the construction of $g_2$ we know that $Q$ is positive above height $u(2)$ (see {\bf Obs.
+7}).
+Change the reference point to $o'$, a point with height $u(2)$.
+By convexity of this region and the definition of $g_2$ we get that $-t\int_{o'}^{p^ko'}Q\le -\int_{o'}^{p^ko'}Q$, for every $t\ge 1$.
 Plugging this into the Poincar\'e series of $-tF$ and $-F$ implies the lemma. \end{proof}